 Items can also sell out, especially for high-end select drops, so if you see something particularly drool-worthy, you’ll want to get on it.

 There is a much smaller selection of gear than the other online outdoor gear stores in this list.
-Very small, about fifteen items at a time.
+About fifteen items at a time.
 You only get what Massdrop is selling at a given time — all of this makes people push the buy button more often, especially because the discounts are so good.
+Think of it as a curated outdoor gear shop.

 To Shop or Not